 Vitamin C in skincare has created quite the buzz!
 We’ve certainly moved on from the days of associating it with the common cold: nowadays, it’s the secret behind radiant skin – no matter the age!
-But what are the multiple benefits of vitamin C that make it such a wonder ingredient?
+But what are the multiple benefits of this special vitamin that make it such a wonder ingredient?
 Discover these seven key facts about vitamin C and how it affects your skin.

 Although everyone always says that oranges contain a lot of vitamin C, they’re by no means the number one supply!
-Oranges contain 50mg of vitamin C for every 100g, while other foods like blackcurrants (177mg), raw red bell pepper (139 mg), kiwi (92.7mg) and strawberries (58.8mg) contain much more.
+Oranges contain 50mg for every 100g, while other foods like blackcurrants (177mg), raw red bell pepper (139 mg), kiwi (92.7mg) and strawberries (58.8mg) contain much more.
 There’s life beyond oranges!

-3. Vitamin C can increase collagen production
+3. It can increase collagen production

 Topical vitamin C stimulates collagen synthesis, which strengthens your skin and greatly reduces wrinkles.
 This is why products containing vitamin C have a powerful anti-aging effect: they improve skin firmness and elasticity and help improve circulation, providing the skin with plenty of oxygen and maintaining overall skin health.
 Vitamin C might just be the fountain of youth!

 Vitamin C is a powerful brightener, so it’s the ultimate ally for those of us who want to look radiant day in, day out!
 It helps recover vitality in skin that’s become dull over time through the natural aging process, or affected by external factors like cigarette smoke.

 5. It has the power to neutralize free radicals